AgonConsole8/agon-docs/MOS-API.md

 - `HL(U)`: Address of path (zero terminated)

+Preserves: `HL(U)`

 Returns:

 - `A`: File error, or 0 if OK

 ### `0x04`: mos_dir

-List SD card folder contents
+List SD card folder contents to screen.

+This is a simple directory listing command that will list the contents of the current directory to the screen.
+More advanced directory listing functionality for applications to use is available via the [FatFS commands API](#fatfs-commands).

 Parameters:

 - `HL(U)`: Address of path (zero terminated)

+Preserves: `HL(U)`

 Returns: